After your baby is born

 Both Edward and Elmhurst hospitals schedule quiet time for mom and baby from 2-4 pm each day.
 During this special time, you’re encouraged to rest and bond with your baby.
 We ask that you limit visitors, including your other children, if possible.
 Your spouse, significant other or support person may stay in your room during quiet time.

 Breastfeeding has been shown to have many medical benefits for both baby and mom.
 The American Academy of Pediatrics and the American Academy of Family Physicians recommend that babies are breastfed or receive expressed breast milk exclusively for the first six months of life.

 At Edward-Elmhurst, we are committed to helping you breastfeed successfully, if you desire.
 Our maternity nurses are specially trained to help you, and our internationally board-certified lactation consultants can come to your room to assist with any breastfeeding difficulties.

-Our Breastfeeding Center, located at Edward Hospital, is also dedicated to your breastfeeding success, and offers supplies and clothing for purchase.
+The Edward Breastfeeding Center, located at 10 W. Martin Ave, Ste.
+202, Naperville (across from Edward Hospital), is also dedicated to your breastfeeding success, and offers supplies and clothing for purchase.
 The Breastfeeding Center is open to the community, even if you didn’t have your baby at Edward or Elmhurst hospitals.
 Call 630-527-3238 for hours and more information.

 We also offer prenatal breastfeeding classes to educate you regarding positions, good latch, and how to protect your milk supply.
 After your discharge, we offer a breastfeeding support group.